 Holmes is an avid reader of detective novels and especially fond of Sherlock Holmes stories.
 You will find our office at 221b Baker Street, New London, situated on the planet Elysium.
-The town so named, because the sea fogs alongside the river reminded an expatriate Englishman of London and the street name is because my friend decided to call it so, there being no 219 or 223 on the road beside the home that he built.
+The town was named this because the sea fogs alongside the river reminded an expatriate Englishman of London and the street name is because my friend decided to call it Baker street, there is no 219 or 223 on the road beside the home that he built.

 Holmes, of course, is a master of disguises though preferring the classic deerstalker, plaid suit, Inverness cape and favouring a Mearshom pipe which he is fond of waving around unlit.

-To introduce Mrs Hudson, imagine a giant hermit crab equipped with hands alongside her claws.
-Her shell which takes up most of her office is a delicate blue.
-While she speaks adequate GalBasic her actual name is unpronounceable, and she is an immigrant from a remote system, her shell is also her spaceship and home in company with her husbands who rarely show themselves.
+To introduce Mrs Hudson, picture a giant hermit crab equipped with hands alongside her claws.
+Her shell, which takes up most of her office is a delicate blue.
+While she speaks adequate GalBasic, her actual name is unpronounceable, and she is an immigrant from a remote system, her shell is also her spaceship and home in company with her husbands who rarely show themselves.

-Because most of the residents of New London are 'fly in-fly out' contract workers with few families, Holmes had to supply his own Baker St Irregulars, sending mobiles in the form of street urchins or layabouts.
+Because most of the residents of New London are 'fly-in, fly-out' contract workers with few families, Holmes had to supply his own Baker Street Irregulars, sending mobiles in the form of street urchins or layabouts.
 This practice caused a few puzzles for authorities as perhaps children should be at school and the itinerants to be working.

 For those curious about myself, I am just an ordinary human retired from a career as Ship's surgeon and now lodging with Holmes.

-One morning I was having my breakfast while Holmes was perusing the local paper.
+One morning I was having my breakfast while Holmes perused the local paper.

 As he started to read the positions vacant, he remarked, "There is that advertisement for a blue-haired man again."